 The development of malignant or necrotizing otitis externa is more common in diabetic and immunocompromised people.

 Treatment of the uncomplicated form is cleaning of the ear canal and application of topical anti-infective agents.

 Acute otitis externa (AOE) is defined as diffuse inflammation of the external ear canal, which may also involve the pinna or tympanic membrane.
 It is a form of cellulitis that involves the skin and subdermis of the external auditory canal, with acute inflammation and variable edema.
-It is most commonly caused by bacterial infection.
-The diagnosis of AOE requires the presence of rapid onset (generally within 48 hours) of symptoms within the past 3 weeks, coupled with signs of ear canal inflammation.
+It is most commonly caused by bacterial infection with Pseudomonas aeruginosa or Staphylococcus aureus.
+National guidelines state that a diagnosis of AOE requires the presence of rapid onset (generally within 48 hours) of symptoms within the past 3 weeks, coupled with signs of ear canal inflammation.

 History and exam